 Note that seats for each stage of the program may be limited.
 If we are unable to accept all students who express interest, we may prioritize students who express the most interest/enthusiasm, were most engaged at the previous stage, are most likely to benefit from the program, and/or are the most prepared to be successful at the next stage.
 Due to the focus of the grant that funds this program, preference may be given to Alaska Native students, followed by students from other minoritized groups.

-Stage 2: Fall 2021 and Spring 2022.
+Stage 2: Spring 2022.
 Following completion of Stage 1, Ambassadors continuing to Stage 2 may begin planning and working on their projects.
-To be considered for Stage 3, students need to have made substantial progress on their Stage 2 project by early Spring 2022.
-Work may continue on the projects through Spring semester if needed.
+To be considered for Stage 3, students need to have made substantial progress on their Stage 2 project by late March 2022.
+Work may continue on the projects through and just after Spring semester if needed.